EXSyst/Worker/README.md

 }
 ```

+## Querying a shared worker's status
+You can send a query message to your worker using ```$worker->query()``` or ```$workerFactory->querySharedWorker($socketAddress)```.
+If you have configured an "admin cookie" (see below), your worker can decide to return full information to clients which have it, and only limited information to others.

+Your worker's ```onQuery``` method can return null if your worker doesn't have any interesting status to report.
+Otherwise, it must return either a ```WorkerStatus``` (which encapsulates a human-readable string describing its status and/or counters with a name, a numerical value, and an optional unit, minimum and maximum), or just a human-readable string.

+This model is designed to ease interfacing with a monitoring system, such as Nagios.
+If you install [```symfony/console```](https://github.com/symfony/console), you can even use the standalone ```check_shared_worker``` command provided in this package, as a Nagios plugin.

 ## Gracefully stopping a shared worker
 The library provides two ways of gracefully stopping your shared workers :
 - You can call ```SharedWorker::stopCurrent()``` from inside your worker, and then manually clean up all the other resources ;
-- You can send an appropriate stop message to your worker using ```$worker->stop()``` or ```$workerFactory->stopSharedWorker($socketAddress)``` if you have configured a "stop cookie" (see below).
+- You can send an appropriate stop message to your worker using ```$worker->stop()``` or ```$workerFactory->stopSharedWorker($socketAddress)``` if you have configured an "admin cookie" (see below).

-If you use a "stop cookie", and if your shared worker owns resources (such as, for example, sub-worker pools, or [Ratchet](https://github.com/ratchetphp/Ratchet) server sockets) and has registered them against the event loop, it must, in its ```onStop``` method, either unregister them, or stop the loop : the loop will not stop automatically as long as any resources remain registered against it, which will make your shared worker unable to stop if you forget to unregister resources.
+If you use an "admin cookie", and if your shared worker owns resources (such as, for example, sub-worker pools, or [Ratchet](https://github.com/ratchetphp/Ratchet) server sockets) and has registered them against the event loop, it must, in its ```onStop``` method, either unregister them, or stop the loop : the loop will not stop automatically as long as any resources remain registered against it, which will make your shared worker unable to stop if you forget to unregister resources.

 ## Remote shared workers
 Shared workers support listening on Unix-domain sockets, as well as Internet-domain sockets.
 They can therefore be exposed to a network.

-A master can connect to a network-exposed shared worker on another machine, as well as stop it if it knows its "stop cookie", but it can't remotely start the shared worker.
+A master can connect to a network-exposed shared worker on another machine, as well as stop it if it knows its "admin cookie", but it can't remotely start the shared worker.

 **Warning : for security reasons, please do not use a ```SerializedChannelFactory``` (which is the default) on a network-exposed shared worker (see [```unserialize```](http://php.net/unserialize#refsect1-function.unserialize-notes) for more info).
 Instead, consider using a channel factory which uses a safe format, such as a ```JsonChannelFactory```.**